storj/docs/app/node/get-started/port-forwarding/page.md

 /usr/local/bin/noip2 -C
 ```

-You’ll then be prompted for your NoIP username and password, as well as the hostnames you wish to update.&#x20;
+You’ll then be prompted for your NoIP username and password, as well as the hostnames you wish to update.

 {% callout type="info"  %}
 **One of the questions is, “Do you wish to update ALL hosts?”** If answered incorrectly, this could affect hostnames in your account that are pointing at other locations.